-The HS BRB-seq kit can be used for library preparation with input RNA starting as low as 1 ng.
-The tested range of total RNA amount per well is 1 - 500 ng.
-The recommended starting amount is 10-100 ng per well for the library prepared, with at least 8 wells pooled after RT.
+The tested range of total RNA amount per well is 10 - 1000 ng.
+The recommended starting amount is 120 ng per well for the library prepared with at least 8 wells pooled after RT.
 Usually, the more RNA is used in the RT, the higher library complexity is observed after sequencing.